Below are the 27 page ranking factors you need to pay the closest attention to for on-page SEO in 2022.

 The more valuable it will be perceived by a search engine’s crawlers.

-Using images and videos in your content can help to…
+Using different content type such as images and videos can help to…

 - Increase dwell time